-import os
+''' import os

-'''

-from PySide6.QtSql import QSqlDatabase
+from PyQt6.QtSql import QSqlDatabase

-basedir = os.path.dirname(file)

 db = QSqlDatabase("QSQLITE")

 db.setDatabaseName(os.path.join(basedir, "chinook.sqlite"))

 db.open()

 '''

 Where you place this code will depend on your application.
-Often you want to create a single database connection and use it throughout your app - in this case it's best to create a separate module, e.g. db.py to hold this (and other related functionality).
+Often you want to create a single database connection and use it throughout your app-in this case it's best to create a separate module, e.g. db.py to hold this (and other related functionality).

-The process is the same for all databases - create the database object, set the name and then open the database to initialize the connection.
+The process is the same for all databases-create the database object, set the name and then open the database to initialize the connection.
 However, if you want to connect to a remote database there are a few extra parameters.
 See Authenticating with QSqlDatabase for more information.